fluxninja/aperture/docs/content/concepts/policy/policy.md

 conditions as code.
 It's a way of enforcing reliability policies programmatically, running in a continuous control loop.
-In an application reliability context, it codifies the capability of the application to modify its operation to achieve the best possible mode of operation despite overload and failures.
+In an application reliability context, it codifies the capability of the application to modify its operational state to achieve the best possible mode of operation despite overload and failures.

-[circuit]: /concepts/policy/circuit/circuit.md
+[circuit]: /concepts/policy/circuit.md
 [resources]: /concepts/policy/resources.md
 [blueprints]: /get-started/policies/blueprints/blueprints.md
 [control-system]: https://en.wikipedia.org/wiki/Control_system